Engines for Experiments and Models

 R node_modules *.pyc .* !.gitignore

-Augment this file to include any extra dependencies you have installed in your project workspace to ensure a truly isolated workspace for each model/experiment.
+Augment this file to include any extra dependencies you have installed in your project workspace to ensure a truly isolated workspace for each model or experiment.

 Once the code snapshot is available, Cloudera Data Science Workbench creates a new Docker image with a copy of the snapshot.
 This new image is based off the project's designated default engine image (configured at).
 The image environment can be customized by using environmental variables and a build script that specifies which packages should be included in the new image.